Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 {{% remark %}}
 Yes, you should wait with grabbing your spoils until the _war is over_.
 Because special powers can still change things at any time.
 {{% /remark %}}

-POSSIBLE ACTIONS:

-* The **dragon** allows a re-roll (at most once). => a re-roll of just this battle, or any single one of your choosing?
-A re-roll of just _you_ or both you and the opponent?
-* The **tiger** is effectively a coin toss => it means you toss the card into the air; if it lands faceup, you win, facedown, the opponent wins.
-* "Remove all weaknesses from card X" (only you?
-Or opponent too?
-Both are interesting ...)
-* "The opponent loses every battle where both players played the same card."
-* CHOICE: "You _may_ retreat from the next battle; skip over it and pretend it's not part of this war."
-* CHOICE: "You _may_ lose this battle to pretend you won an earlier one."
-* CHOICE: "You _may_ lose this battle to add this card as a weakness to all opponent cards."
-* CHOICE: "Swap two of your cards that have already been revealed."
-* CHOICE: "You _may_ lose this battle to remove the bonus for winning the entire war."
-* CHOICE: "Change the bonus for winning the entire war: either 0, 2, 3 or 4 entire piles."
-* CHOICE: "Pick a card type.
-From now on, any such card you reveal has no weaknesses."
-* CHOICE: "Pick a card type.
-From now on, any such card you reveal cannot lose a battle."
-* CHOICE: "Always loses.
-Reroll another battle."
-* CHOICE: "Take 1 or 2 unrevealed cards from your dice back into your hand."
-* CHOICE: "You _may_ give this pile to your opponent to stop the war right now, declaring no winner."
-* CHOICE: "You _may_ give this card to the opponent to restart the entire war." (perhaps too slow/cyclic?)
-* CHOICE: "Force the opponent to merge two piles and re-roll.
-(You always win the battle against an empty spot.)"

-@TODO: Bring it back to just 10 animals, which also makes the weaknesses manageable.

-INTERESTING CARDS:
-* Ones that will always LOSE, but give you an action during the battle (or afterwards)
-* Ones that will always WIN, but give you some big curse during the battle (or afterwards)
-* => We might need ones that can DRAW from the deck too?

 @TODO: EXAMPLE IMAGE